Publication

 Download here.

-The Impact of Pro-tenant Policies on Land Rents of Mobile Home Parks
+The Effect of Pro-tenant Policies on Land Rents of Mobile Home Parks

 Research in Progress